andrlange/mds-test/README.md

 This Class is marked as ```@Primary``` so the Router will determine the right DataSource for the given SecurityContext and user, and it is marked as the Primary DataSource Bean.

+## Consideration

+### Closing Sessions
+This demo does not reflect Spring Security or other Session Management.
+On Closing Sessions there also should be considered to:
+- add DataSource removal from "TenantRoutingDataSource"
+- removing the user from "DbUserDetailsService" InMemoryUserDetails provider

+### Updating User Credentials e.g. Password
+On Updating User Credentials like Passwords we should consider to:
+- Update credentials in DB first
+- Replace the DataSource with an updated one, so the Connection is working against the right credentials
+- Updating the UserDetails in the InMemoryUserDetails Provider so the credentials are reflecting the new DB User in our Spring Security User Details
+- (optional) updating other Session details if necessary

+happy coding - Andreas Lange